colgansoftware/colgansoftware/README.md

 # 👋 Welcome to Maverick Solutions (A "Dan Colgan" production)

 Hi, I’m **Dan Colgan** – the developer behind **Maverick Solutions**.
 With 15+ years as a Senior .NET Applications Developer, I specialize in building robust, scalable systems that bring together the best of modern software engineering practices.
-I've had the pleasure of working with some of the best and widest ranging developers and have become proficient in a wide range of areas myself.
-Where I don't have hands on experience; my ability to adapt and learn quickly eliminates any gaps.
+I have begin practicing almost exclusively the CLEAN/SOLID design principle(s).
+I work primarily with business information data (invoicing, order processing, communications).
+I am looking for a position with a solid company that values the experience and understands the wealth of information that I have cannot generally be regurgitated in a single sitting and I do have to look things up now and then to confirm syntax.
+If you're looking for someone with an idolic memory; keep looking LOL but if you need a great developer who knows the theory and can put it into practice then I'm your man.

 ---